 In this particular case, we found a great last-minute deal at the iconic Empress Hotel Victoria on the waterfront.
 While the room we got wasn’t one of their better rooms (hence the deal), it had a fabulous location in downtown Victoria, and has tons of history.
 The classic hotel was built in the early 1900’s, with all the period Victorian architecture.
 You may even get to stay in one of the same rooms that Shirley Temple stayed in as a child.
 Other notable guests that have visited the tea room include King George VI and Queen Elizabeth.

 With an evening and one full day in Victoria, we decided to make the most of it with an evening walk around downtown, followed by a morning tour of Parliament, lunch in Chinatown, a solo walk while the kids napped, a visit to Beacon Hill Park, and a swim in the hotel pool.

 Obviously, there is a lot more to do in Victoria, but having toddlers/preschoolers in tow definitely affects the pace and set of activities that you can pursue.
-Research your options and pick things that work for the whole family.
+Traveling with kids can be a little limiting, but it is still worth doing.
+Research your options and pick an itinerary that work for the whole family.

 An Evening in Victoria

 Since we were driving up the west coast (the previous evening was in Portland) and had to deal with factors like the ferry schedule, customs, and such, we were not completely settled into our hotel until after 7pm.
 This left a little time for an evening walk before the kids’ bed times.
 We did have time to take a nice overview tour of the waterfront and associated areas.

 Having lived in Alaska as a teen, I was delighted to find native totem poles with very similar artwork to my hometown.
 If you ever have the opportunity to visit a town that hosts totem poles, try to identify the different animals depicted and appreciate the hours that were devoted to the carvings.